SkroxiousDM/2d12GameSystem/docs/cult_of_mormo.md

 vegetation.
 She is a god of life at its most violent, but also of decay and rot.

+The Cult of Mormo has no larger hierarchy or central leadership, and in each region where it has spread it has assumed different shapes.
+Like outcroppings of toadstools or powdery stumps separated by miles, they may share a deeper root structure of strands and threads connecting them as a single greater being.
+Each of its smaller cults engages in its own rites to praise the god, seeking converts and slowly twisting their minds through exposure to the deeper lore of Mormo.
+Her priests serve as willing conduits for vast and malevolent alien intelligences seeking to secure a foothold on Earth.
+The branches of the cult are loosely aligned and require no organized conspiracy or collusion, only a willingness to conduct rites to Mormo and thereby summon and nurture her diverse children, a brood of otherworldly horrors.

 The cult's priests are predominantly but not exclusively women, in part because many of its adherents are former